sel0nidas/WebsocketVideoCom/README.md

 # WebsocketVideoCom

-Real Time Remote Netflix Controller for mobile
+Real Time Remote Video Platform Controller for mobile.
 > You can try on a non-mobile device but main user experience has designed for mobile.

 ## Features
-- Real Time Pause/Play/Seek(Forward & Backward)
+- Real Time Pause/Play/Forward&Backward
-> Seeking is not so well because of the limits that Netflix has.
-You must pause & play to make video controls show up and then you will be able to seek.
 - Real Time subtitle display
 > (current time stamp's and previous's subs)
+- Subtitle on/off
+- Player Controls Hide/Show
+- Voice Adjustment
+> Voice Adjustment is passive right now because of the enormous pressure it makes on the server

+## Supported Streaming Services
+- Netflix
+- Disney+
+- Prime Video

 ## Technologies
 - Socket.io